map3030 Lyndon B Johnson Fwy, #130

 Why Would a Non-Subscriber Employer Not Want You to Report a Work Injury?

-Employees who are injured on a non-subscriber job can file a personal injury suit if their injury happened because their employer was negligent.
-This increased liability and the potential for higher costs may lead employers to ask injured workers not to report their injury.
+This increased liability and the potential for substantial damages may lead some employers to pressure injured workers not to report their injuries.
 However, employers should never make that request.
+Retaliating against workers who do report injuries is illegal.

 • Cutting your hours or demoting you without a valid cause